nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

         .
     ```

-  See full [values file](/hack/k8s/helm/nuclio/values.yaml) for a full list of configurable parameters
+  See [the helm chart's values file](/hack/k8s/helm/nuclio/values.yaml) for a full list of configurable parameters

 ## Multi Tenancy